jrenaud90/TidalPy/Documentation/material_x/material_eos.md

 ## C++ API

 The models live in `material_eos_.hpp` (namespace `tidalpy`, header only).
-The C++ layer is the canonical one; the Cython classes above are wrappers over it, and every other C++ consumer, including layers attaching an EOS, the whole-planet solve, and binary reconstruction, uses these types directly.
+The C++ layer is canonical: the Cython classes above are wrappers over it, and every C++ consumer (layers attaching an EOS, the whole-planet solve, and binary reconstruction) uses these types directly.

 ```cpp
 #include "material_eos_.hpp"